 In January 2015, AACTE named Michigan State University’s College of Education as the incoming editorial host of the Journal of Teacher Education.
-Commencing with Volume 67, Issue 1 (January/February 2016), the journal is currently led by a team of three coeditors—Dorinda Carter Andrews, Robert Floden and Gail Richmond—and five associate editors—Tonya Bartell, Corey Drake, Kristy Cooper Stein, Cynthia M. Okolo and Django Paris.
-The team is supported by assistant editor David Stroupe and graduate assistants Bernadette Castillo and Eli Kean.
+Commencing with Volume 67, Issue 1 (January/February 2016), the journal is currently led by a team of four co-editors—Tonya Bartell, Dorinda Carter Andrews, Robert Floden and Gail Richmond—and seven associate editors—Corey Drake, Emery Petchauer, Jeff Bale, Christine Cho, Nathan Jones, Cinthia Salinas, and Thomas Philip.
+The team is supported by assistant editor Maribel Santiago and graduate assistants Eliana Castro and Mary Neville.

 Dorinda J. Carter Andrews is the assistant dean of Equity Outreach Initiatives and an associate professor in the Department of Teacher Education.
-She is Co-Coordinator of the Graduate Urban Education Certificate Program and a Faculty Leader in the undergraduate Urban Educators Cohort Program.
-Dr. Carter Andrews is also a Core Faculty Member in the African American and African Studies Program.
+She is co-coordinator of the Graduate Urban Education Certificate Program and a faculty leader in the undergraduate Urban Educators Cohort Program.
+Carter Andrews is also a core faculty member in the African American and African Studies Program.
 Her research is broadly focused on race and educational equity.
 She studies racial inequity in suburban and urban schools, urban teacher preparation and identity development, and critical race praxis with K-12 educators.
 Her current research projects focus on adolescents’ perceptions of discrimination and overall school culture and climate and the effects on school engagement, and novice urban teachers’ perceptions of preparedness and support for urban teaching.

 Robert Floden is the dean of the College of Education.
 Floden is also a University Distinguished Professor of teacher education, measurement and quantitative methods, educational psychology and educational policy.
 He is co-director of the Education Policy Center and co-director of a pre-doctoral training program in the economics of education.
 He has studied teacher education and other influences on teaching and learning, including work on the cultures of teaching, teacher development, the character and effects of teacher education and how policy is linked to classroom practice.
-His current research focuses on secondary school algebra teaching.
 He is a member of the National Academy of Education.